gfakx/IAC-Azure-Django/README.md

 ### a.
 Azure Virtual Machine:
 - Clone Source Repo :  git clone https://github.com/gfakx/IAC-Azure-Django.git
 - cd into the root folder
 - Create a .tfvars and provide values and credentials to declared variables.
-(See image 1.a below for refference )
+(See image 1.a below for reference )
 - Apply the Terraform configuration: `terraform init` , `terraform fmt`, `terraform validate`, `terraform plan`, `terraform apply`

 ### b.
-Azure Kubernetes Service (AKS):
+Azure Kubernetes Service (AKS) & Azure Container Registry (ACR):
 - Same as 1.a